C-C-Shen/Oasis-Pro-Device-Simulation/README.md

 ## File Organization
 - The source and header files are in the oasisProSimulation folder.
 - The icon resources are in oasisProSimulation/resources.
-- The design documentation (UML, Use Cases, etc.) is in the Design Documentation folder.
+- The design documentation files (UML, Use Cases, etc.) are in the Design Documentation folder seperately.

 ## Tested Scenarios (all functional)
 - Power On